yanqi27/core_analyzer/test/readme.md

 ### Unit Test
-This test verifies core_analyzer's following functions:
+This test verifies core_analyzer's functions through its gdb python extension.

--  small heap region's size and status
-- gdb python extension

-It has following limitations:

-- ptmalloc only.
-The test calls malloc_usable_size() to get heap allocation size
-- gdb and python
+A python script is invoked by gdb, which loads and runs a C++ program.
+The program allocates numerous heap memory and creates C++ objects.
+The python script extracts variables from the program which identifies heap blocks and their status.
+It then calls core_analyzer APIs and compares the result with what the variables reveal.

+The test is first run against a live process.
+The python script then creates a core dump file and loads it and verifies core_analyzer APIs again.

 To run the test, simply